pedrobslisboa/ppx-by-example/examples/1 - AST/a - Building AST/README.md

 - **Building ASTs with `AST_builder`**
 - **Using Metaquot for AST Construction**

-## Building ASTs with Pure OCaml
+## Building ASTs with Low-Level Builders

-The most fundamental way to build an AST is to manually construct it using OCaml’s native data structures.
+The most fundamental way to build an AST is to manually construct it using Low-Level Builders data structures.

 ### Example: Building a Simple Integer AST Manually